Mandarbagull/Mini_Projects/README.md

-# Mini_Projects
+# Web scapping
-This repository contains mini-projects performed in python language.
+This repository contains webscrapping-projects performed in python language.